apotekalpro/APD-Oasis/README.md

 ### 1️⃣ Import Pick & Pack Report (Admin/Warehouse)

 1. Navigate to **Import** page
-2. Select Excel file with pick and pack data
+2. Select Excel file with pick and pack data (DC Pick & Pack Report format)
 3. Required columns:
-   - **Column E**: Store Code
+   - **Column E**: Store Code (Numeric: e.g., "0001", "0002")
-   - **Column F**: Store Name
+   - **Column F**: Store Name (Format: "SHORTCODE - FULL NAME", e.g., "JKJSTT1 - APOTEK ALPRO TEBET TIMUR")
    - **Column G**: Pallet ID (items with same ID are grouped)
    - **Column V**: Transfer Number
+4. System automatically extracts:
+   - Numeric code from Column E (for database)
+   - Short code from Column F (for display to users)
-4. Preview data and confirm import
+5. Preview data and confirm import

-### 2️⃣ Warehouse Loading Process (Warehouse/Driver)
+### 2️⃣ Warehouse Loading Process (Warehouse/Driver) - NEW PALLET SCANNING!

 1. Navigate to **Warehouse** page
-2. View all outlets with pending parcels
+2. View all outlets with pending pallets (displayed with short codes like "JKJSTT1", "MKC")
-3. Scan transfer numbers using barcode scanner or manual input
+3. **Scan Pallet ID** using barcode scanner or manual input
-4. System validates and tracks progress per outlet
+4. System marks ALL transfers in that pallet as loaded at once
+5. View outlet details to see all transfers and delete if needed
-5. Complete loading process with signature
+6. Complete loading process with signature
-6. System records outbound team name and timestamp

-**Features:**
-- All outlets displayed on single page for efficiency
-- Auto-detection of outlet when scanning transfer number
+**NEW Features:**
+- **Pallet ID scanning** - One scan = multiple transfers loaded automatically
+- **Outlet short codes** - See familiar codes (MKC, JBB) instead of numbers
+- **Outlet details view** - Click "Details" to see all transfers for each outlet
+- **Delete management** - Delete individual transfers or entire outlet's transfers
-- Real-time progress tracking
+- Real-time progress tracking with pallet counts
 - Audio feedback for successful/failed scans
-- Visual flash indicators

-### 3️⃣ Outlet Unloading Process (Outlet/Driver)
+### 3️⃣ Outlet Unloading Process (Outlet/Driver) - NEW TWO-STEP PROCESS!

+**Step 1: Identify Your Outlet**
 1. Navigate to **Outlet** page
-2. Select destination outlet
-3. View parcels assigned to that outlet
-4. Scan transfer numbers during unloading
-5. Complete unloading with outlet receiver signature
-6. System validates outlet match and records delivery

-**Features:**
-- Outlet-specific view for focused scanning
-- Prevents wrong-outlet deliveries
+2. Scan or enter your **Outlet Short Code** (e.g., "MKC", "JKJSTT1")
+3. System finds and displays all available pallets for your outlet

+**Step 2: Scan Pallets**
+4. View list of pending pallet IDs with transfer counts
+5. **Scan each Pallet ID** to confirm receipt
+6. System marks ALL transfers in that pallet as delivered at once
+7. Repeat for all pallets

+**NEW Features:**
+- **Two-step scanning** - Find outlet first, then scan pallets
+- **Pallet-level unloading** - One scan = multiple transfers received
+- **Visual pallet list** - See all your deliveries before scanning
+- **Short code lookup** - Use familiar codes (MKC, JBB) not numbers
-- Real-time remaining count
+- Real-time remaining pallet count
-- Completion tracking
+- Auto-matching prevents wrong outlet errors

 ### 4️⃣ Reports & Analytics (All Roles)